Web3 Mobile Apps: Market Trend

 The Frontend layer interacts mainly with the smart contracts to connect to the nodes.
 This is not a typical backend-frontend interaction.
 Each node carries the machine’s state, and for interaction, the user must set up their node or use third-party providers such as Alchemy.
 These providers communicate with the Blockchain network using JSON-RPC ( Remote Procedure Calls) and allow the client to retrieve the response from the state machine.

-As soon as the user node is connected, they become part of the Blockchain network, where it can read/write.
+As soon as the user node connects, it joins the Blockchain network and can read and write data.
 This is done with the help of encryption, using the client’s private key when any transaction is requested.
 Metamask, a third-party provider, is used for this purpose, i.e., to store the clients’ private keys and sign the transactions.
-The other nodes (or miners) verify it after reaching a mutual consensus, after which the transaction is executed.
-A gas fee might also be charged to distribute amongst the other miners and keep the self-sufficient network going.
+After reaching mutual consensus, the other nodes (or miners) verify the transaction and then execute it.
+A gas fee might also be charged to distribute among the other miners and keep the network self-sufficient.

 Data Layer